strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

   If the date the measure was given is unknown, 09099999 should be used.

   - The measure date must not be before 1st January 2016.

+  - The measure date must not be before :ref:`dfn-referral_date`

+  - The measure date must not be after :ref:`dfn-episode_end_date`

   - The measure date must not be in the future.